Medically reviewed: April 4, 2018

-- If your child has an allergy to this medicine or any part of Wee Care.
+- If your child has an allergy to Wee Care (iron suspension) or any part of Wee Care (iron suspension).

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.